 You can generally collect unemployment benefits for up to 26 weeks per "benefit year," which begins on the day you file a claim for benefits.
 If you still hold a part-time job, the number of weeks you can collect benefits might be extended, though your total benefits won't change.
-During periods of high unemployment, the federal government might grant an emergency extension of your benefits.
-Once you've received all of your benefits for the year, you can't file a new claim until your next benefit year arrives.
+During periods of high unemployment, the federal government might grant an emergency extension of your benefits and provide additional benefits.
+Generally, once you've received all of your benefits for the year, you can't file a new claim until your next benefit year arrives.